AliBerkKaraarslan/MontyHall_Problem/README.md

-# MontyHall_Problem
+# MontyHall Problem in Java
 Monty Hall Problem in Java

+## Running The Program
+Compile and run "Main.java".

+## How to Play the Game
-Game is running on terminal.To play the game compile and run "Main.java".
+Game is running on terminal.
+It will ask you the corresponded questions through text.

+#
 Ali Berk Karaarslan

 2023